Pg. 99

 Pg.
-99 (also spelled pageninetynine) was a screamo band from Sterling, Virginia, a town on the outskirts of Washington, D.C.
-They are considered one of the pioneers of screamo.
+99 (also spelled pageninetynine) is a hardcore punk band from Sterling, Virginia, a town on the outskirts of Washington, D.C., who are widely considered one of the pioneers of the screamo genre.
 The band formed as a six-piece in late 1997 and broke up as an eight-piece in 2003; at their maximum capacity they performed with two singers, three guitarists, two bassists and a drummer and were known for their intense live shows.

 History

-1997-2002: Existence
+1997–2002: Existence

 Pg.
 99 toured frequently, performing over 300 shows during its five-year existence.
 The band underwent a total of nine tours, and have played shows in both the United States and Europe.
 The band also released three full-length albums, seven splits, an extended play, two compilations, and a demo tape across its lifespan.

 In early 1999, Pg.
 99 guitarist Mike Taylor and Reactor No. 7 bassist Andy Low founded Robodog Records (now Robotic Empire).
 The label's first two releases were the Document #3 split 7-inch between Pg.
 99 and Reactor No. 7 and the Document #4 tour 6" record that Pg.
 99 sold during their first tour in the summer of 1999.

-2003-2010: Hiatus
+2003–2010: Hiatus

 After several US tours, a European tour, and numerous releases, they disbanded in May 2003.
 Before officially breaking up, Pg.99 booked Steve Albini of Shellac and Big Black as their producer for a follow-up to Document No. 8.
 Guitarist Mike Taylor cited struggles with maintaining a large line-up due to schedule conflicts, and issues with drinking as major reasons for why Pg.
 99 broke up.
 Taylor also said, "It was like a dysfunctional family where a group of people needed to give each other some space and clarity."
 Four of the members would go on to perform in Pygmy Lush.

 Two releases completed before the group's break up have yet to see light: a DVD compiling various live footage, and a split 10-inch with City of Caterpillar containing both bands' last songs recorded.